 We are talking about a succession of dune formations which, since the middle of the last century have changed profoundly.
 The dunes were treated very badly and were divided up unnaturally to satisfy the needs of the building boom.
-The current massive development of beach bars that unfortunately has been allowed, most of them inside dune limits, hasn’t helped.
-This dune ridge extends from the mouth of the Rio Real river to Cabopino harbour.
+The current massive development of beach bars that unfortunately has been allowed, most of them inside dune limits, as the Maritime Terreestrial Public Domain (D.P.M.T).
+This dune ridge extends from the mouth of the stream Segundo, Marbella to the East of the Cabopino harbour.

 They represent a natural enclave within the Mediterranean dune systems, forming a barrier parallel to the coastline and the and urban developments.
 In the future they will act as a barrier against rising sea levels and will protect the buildings in the areas along the dune boundaries.
 All dune areas have vegetation specially adapted to sandy substrates but each is distinguished by its uniqueness in the different soil formations.

-Mixed in with the native flora are typical scrub and shrub species of the Mediterranea basin such as:Stone Pine (Pinus pinea), Juniper (Juniperus phoenicea), Wild Olive (Olea europaea), Mastic (Pistacia lentiscus), Black Hawthorn (Rhamnus oleoides) and Palmetto (Chamareops humilis), together with Cork Oak (Quercus suber), the Evergreen Kermes Oak (Quercus coccifera), Broom (Retama sphaerocarpa), Rosemary (Rosmarinus officinalis) and Thyme (Thymus).
+Mixed in with the native flora are typical scrub and shrub species of the Mediterranea basin such as:Stone Pine (Pinus pinea), Juniper (Juniperus phoenicea turbinata), Wild Olive (Olea europaea), Mastic (Pistacia lentiscus), Black Hawthorn (Rhamnus oleoides) and Palmetto (Chamareops humilis), together with Cork Oak (Quercus suber), the Evergreen Kermes Oak (Quercus coccifera), Broom (Retama monosperma blanca), Rosemary (Rosmarinus officinalis) and Thyme (Thymus).

 The dunes typically have three different ecosystems: the first line is formed by mobile sand dunes that protect it from erosion caused by the wind and serves as the habitat of species such as Sea Holly (Eryngium maritimum), European Marramgrass (Ammophila arenaria) and the sea daffodil (Pancratium maritimum).

 These species retain the sands dragged by the wind and enrich with organic matter the soil of the second eco-system, the semi-fixed sand dunes.
-Here is where species such as the goldilocks (Helichrysum stoechas), Toadflax (Linaria pelisseriana), Sea Wallflower (Malcolmia littorea), the Cotton Weed Plant (Othanthus maritimus), the Sea or Cretan Trefoil (Lotus creticus) and many more can get a foothold.
+Here is where species such as the goldilocks (Helichrysum stoechas), Espuela de caballero (Delphinium nanum), Toadflax (Linaria pelisseriana), Sea Wallflower (Malcolmia littorea), the Cotton Weed Plant (Otanthus maritimus), the Sea or Cretan Trefoil (Lotus creticus) and many more can get a foothold.